 In the vast majority of my cosmetic rhinoplasty cases, I perform an open approach.
-The approach, whether open or closed, does not in itself cause immediate swelling.
+Whether is an open or closed rhinoplasty, does not in itself cause immediate swelling.
 I have seen a large amount of swelling with the closed technique and vice versa.

 Swelling before and after Rhinoplasty

 So, how to reduce swelling after surgery?
 In rhinoplasty, the skin has to be elevated off of the underlying cartilage and bone.
-It is the way in which the skin is elevated which can help to limit the degree of immediate swelling after rhinoplasty.
-As with every other maneuver employed in rhinoplasty, every millimeter matters.
+It is how the skin is elevated which can help to limit the degree of immediate swelling after a nose job Miami.
+As with every other maneuver employed in the rhinoplasty procedure, every millimeter matters.

-The exact level at which the surgeon is elevating the skin off of the cartilages also matters.
+The exact level at which the surgeon is elevating the skin off of the cartilage also matters.
 If you can imagine, this may be a fraction of a millimeter.
-I take great care at the level at which I perform my elevation of the skin in order to help limit the amount of immediate postoperative swelling and bruising.
-Additionally, when resetting the bones, I employ a technique that I have found to help with swelling postoperatively.
+I take great care at the level at which I perform my elevation of the skin to help limit the amount of immediate postoperative swelling and bruising.
+Additionally, when resetting the nasal bones, I employ a technique that I have found to help with swelling postoperatively.

 The immediate application of ice helps with this type of swelling after surgery.
 I have all my patients use as much as they can tolerate for the first twenty-four hours after surgery.
 Following the first day after surgery, the ice becomes ineffective in controlling bruising and swelling.